SpritzerPyro/bash-utilities/README.md

 In the library `input.sh` some functions to read user input are available.

-#### read_string
+#### query

-`read_string` prompts the user with the as first argument specified question and writes the answer to a variable passed as the second argument.
+`query` prompts the user with the as first argument specified question and writes the answer to a variable passed as the second argument.

 Normally, the user is questioned until an answer is given.
 With the `-e` flag an empty input can be allowed explicitly.